Giorgio163/Giorgio163/README.md

 I have almost 7 years as Cabin Service Supervisor.
 In addition i have a High School Diploma and a Certification as First Aider.
 Currently i'm a PHP student at Jagaad Academy and have been focusing on Backend development with PHP, Symfony, MySQL, and Object-Oriented Programming.
 In my GitHub you will find some of my projects that covered some topics that I'm studying :books:

-- :computer: Currently, I'm looking for an opportunity to work as a junior or intern developer. :elephant:
+- :computer: Currently, I'm working for a company as php developer. :elephant:

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/giorgio-selmi-704223107/) | [Email](mailto:selmi.giorgio@gmail.com)